timonelmer/website/content/authors/admin/_index.md

 Hi.
 I'm Timon.
 I am a postdoc and <a href="https://www.snf.ch/en/N18L3oGWomTSSGkF/funding/careers/ambizione">SNSF Ambizione fellow</a> at the <a href="https://www.psychology.uzh.ch/en.html">Department of Psychology</a> of the University of Zürich.
 My research focuses on the development and application of methods to study <b>online and offline social interactions dynamics </b>in daily life with the aim to understand how these contribute to <b>psychological well-being</b>.
 <!-- My research focuses on the development and application of <b>methods to study social interactions dynamics </b>in daily life with the aim to understand how these contribute to <b>mental health</b>.  -->

 Previously, I was a postdoc at the University of Groningen (Netherlands) and ETH Zürich (Switzerland).
-At some point, I studied Psychology at the University of Basel and University of Zürich and received a PhD from the ETH Zürich.
+I studied Psychology at the University of Basel (BSc) and University of Zürich (MSc) and received a PhD from the ETH Zürich.

 <!-- Hi.
 I'm Timon.
 You are on my academic website.
 There <a href="https://media.giphy.com/media/hrBwvnvKIxA52/giphy.gif"> could</a> be websites about other interets of mine too, but for now lets talk academics: I am currently a postdoctoral researcher at the <a href="https://sn.ethz.ch/">Social Networks lab</a> of the ETH Zürich.
 In my research I aim to